Invidious Comparisons: Ranking and Selection as Compound Decisions: Introduction

 \citeasnoun{GoelRubin} pioneered the hierarchical Bayesian approach to selection that has been adopted by numerous authors in the ensuing decades, early on by \citeasnoun{BergerDeeley} and \citeasnoun{LairdLouis}. \citeasnoun{Portnoy} showed that rankings based on best linear predictors were optimal in Gaussian multivariate variance components models, but cautioned that departures from normality could easily disrupt this optimality.
 A notable feature of the hierarchical model paradigm is the recognition that sample observations may exhibit heterogeneous precision; this is typically accounted for by assuming known variances for observed sample means.
 As ranking and selection methods became increasingly relevant in genomic applications there has been renewed interest in loss functions and linkages to the burgeoning literature on multiple testing.
 Our perspective is informed by recent developments in the nonparametric estimation of mixture models and its relevance for a variety of compound decision problems.
 This approach seeks to reduce the reliance on Gaussian distributional assumptions that pervades the earlier literature.
 As we have argued elsewhere, \citeasnoun{ProbRob}, and \citeasnoun{Minimalist} nonparametric empirical Bayes methods offer powerful complementary methods to more conventional parametric hierarchical Bayes for multiple testing and compound decision problems.
 Our primary objective in this paper is to elaborate this assertion for ranking and selection applications.
 Throughout we try to draw parallels and contrasts with the literature on multiple testing.
 We will restrict our attention to settings where we observe a scalar estimate of an unobserved latent quality measure accompanied by some measure of its precision, thereby evading more complex multivariate settings, as in \citeasnoun{accuracy} who employ quantile regression methods.

-An important motivation for revived interest in ranking and selection problems in econometrics has been the influential work of Chetty and his collaborators on teacher evaluation and geographic mobility in the U.S. This has stimulated the important recent work of \citeasnoun{MRSW} proposing new resampling methods for constructing confidence sets for ranking and selectionfor a finite population.
-In contrast to this inferential approach we focus instead on the complementary perspective of compound decision making, constructing decision rules for selecting the best, or worst, populations subject to control of the expected number of elements selected and among those selected, the expected proportion of false discovery.
+An important motivation for revived interest in ranking and selection problems in econometrics has been the influential work of Chetty and his collaborators on teacher evaluation and geographic mobility in the U.S. This has stimulated the important recent work of \citeasnoun{MRSW} proposing new resampling methods for constructing confidence sets for ranking and selection for a finite population. \citeasnoun{AKPM} propose an innovative approach to the construction of confidence intervals for classical, linear shrinkage, empirical Bayes estimators of the type used by Chetty.
+Recent work by \citeasnoun{AKM} and \citeasnoun{GuoHe} propose new confidence interval constructions for highly ranked individuals or treatments influenced by recent contributions to the ``inference after model selection'' literature.
+In contrast to these inferential approaches we focus instead on the complementary perspective of compound decision making, constructing decision rules for selecting the best, or worst, populations subject to control of the expected number of elements selected and among those selected, the expected proportion of false discoveries.
+Rather than treating each selection decision in isolation, the compound decision framework tries to exploit their common structure to produce improved \emph{collective} performance.
+Our approach is thus more closely aligned to that of \citeasnoun{KlineWalters} who study decision rules for assessing employer discrimination from experiments involving fictitious job applications using closely related GMM methods for binomial mixture models.

+\citeasnoun{GGM} study teacher value added estimation employing nonparametric maximum likelihood methods for estimating Gaussian mixture models as we advocate below.
+Their analysis of data from both North Caroline and Los Angeles illustrates the advantages of more flexible mixture models for latent value added.
+In contrast to the present work, they focus on Bayes rules for posterior means that are often used to study teachers' influence on students' future outcomes.
+These more flexible nonparametric empirical Bayes methods improve upon traditional linear shrinkage rules especially in the tails of the distribution where policy attention is usually focused.
+This is a valuable, complementary perspective to the ranking and selection objectives of the present work.